SwarmStorm/awesome/README.md

 *   [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
 Fastest workflow engine (13x vs Airflow).
 Open-source alternative to Retool and Temporal.

-## C\#

-*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript turns a laptop with a GPU into a supercomputer.
-Write and debug large and complex GPU projects using C# Object-Oriented Programming.

-*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file

 ## PHP

 *   [jscaria/SavetoOneDrive](https://github.com/jscaria/SavetoOneDrive) - Save to OneDrive - A Google Chrome extension